Business Structure in Brazil

 Brazil is the fifth largest country in the world geographically with a predominantly tropical climate.
 It is the only Portuguese-speaking country in the Americas and the largest Portuguese-speaking country in the world, in addition to being one of the most multicultural and ethnically diverse nation on the planet.

-Market forecasts for 2015 shows that India will outperform Brazil in terms of US$ Nominal GDP, making the country to reach the 8th position in terms of global economy, especially due to the current situation in the country after the downgrading.
-However, both the EIU and the IMF expect that Brazil recover from this slowdown in its economy in the long term and reaches the 5th overall global position as the main economy in 2050.
+As market forecasts shown, India outperformed Brazil in terms of US$ Nominal GDP in 2015, making the country fall two positions, making the country to reach the 10th position in terms of global economy, especially due to the current situation in the country after the downgrading.
+However, both the EIU (Economist Intelligence Unit) and the IMF (International Monetary Fund) expect that Brazil recover from this slowdown in its economy in the long term and reaches the 5th overall global position as the main economy in 2050.

 With the Atlantic Ocean to the east, Brazil has a 7,491 kilometer coastline.
 The country borders all the South American countries except for Ecuador and Chile.